 The municipality may use the data points asked for in Standard 5.3 to assist in identifying its needs for additional affordable housing.
 This data will also assist in assessing the types of affordable housing that are needed within the community.
 If a community has a high number or high percentage of households that are housing cost-burdened or severely housing cost-burdened, it could indicate that there is a need for more housing that is affordable to the general population, as well as more low-and moderate-income housing.
 If a community has a high elderly population that is cost-burdened, or severely- cost burdened, it may indicate a need for more affordable elderly housing options.
 In most cases, it is safe to assume that occupants of subsidized low- and moderate-income housing are not spending more than 30% of their income on housing and therefore are not housing-cost burdened.
-Given this, the number of low- and moderate-income households that are identified as spending more than 30% of their income on housing indicates a need for more housing that is affordable to this population, in addition to the low-and moderate-income housing units that are already available within the municipality.
+Given this, the number of low- and moderate-income housing that is affordable to this population, in addition to the low-and moderate-income housing that is affordable to this population, in addition to the low-and moderate-income housing that is affordable to this population.